joedeandev/Mandelbrots-in-Heaven/README.md

 ***

 "Mandelbrot's in Heaven" is a Mandelbrot Set exploration tool for the terminal.
 It is written in Rust, and uses [crossterm](https://github.com/crossterm-rs/crossterm) for cross-platform terminal interaction.

+It can easily be run by cloning this repository and executing `cargo run --release`.
 Commands / instructions are displayed upon first running the program.